강의

 1. Explains the RISC-V architecture's memory system in an easy-to-understand way

-To become an advanced system software developer, understanding memory systems is essential.
+Understanding the memory system is essential to becoming an advanced system software developer.
 The reasons are as follows.

-• To effectively debug exception issues encountered in real-world projects, you need to have a solid understanding of the basic concepts of virtual addresses and the MMU.
+• To properly debug exception issues encountered in real-world projects, you need to have a solid understanding of the basic concepts of virtual addresses and the MMU.

-• To optimize system performance, you need to properly understand the functionality of the memory system.
+• To optimize system performance, you need to properly understand the functions of the memory system.

-• To successfully bring up a new project, you need to have a good understanding of memory-related functions.
+• To successfully bring up a new project, you need to have a good understanding of memory-related features.

-However, it is difficult to properly understand memory systems (virtual memory systems, memory barriers, caches) through analysis of RISC-V reference documents.
-This lecture explains essential concepts needed for practical work in an easy and clear manner.
+However, it is difficult to properly understand the memory system (virtual memory system, memory barriers, cache) through analysis of RISC-V reference documents.
+This lecture explains the core concepts essential for practical work in an easy and clear manner.

 2. Learning RISC-V Memory Features Through Practical Examples

-In this lecture, we will specifically explain how RISC-V's memory-related functions are used through practical examples.
+This lecture provides concrete explanations of how RISC-V's memory-related features are used through practical examples.

 • Code for setting up page tables in the Linux kernel

-• Example of preventing memory reordering using fence commands
+• Example of preventing memory reordering with the fence instruction

 • Assembly instruction to flush the instruction cache

-You can naturally and quickly develop practical skills along with RISC-V architecture content.
+You can quickly develop practical skills naturally along with the content on RISC-V architecture.

 3. Various Debugging Practice Lectures

-The content covered in memory systems is difficult to digest and apply directly to real-world development without hands-on debugging.
-In this lecture, we will conduct various practical exercises through memory dump debugging practice (Crash Utility, TRACE32).
+Without hands-on debugging, it's difficult to fully absorb the content covered in memory systems and apply what you've learned directly to real-world development.
+This course provides various practical exercises through memory dump debugging practice (Crash Utility, TRACE32).

-• Hands-on practice of directly converting virtual addresses to physical addresses
+• Hands-on practice of directly translating virtual addresses to physical addresses

-4. Explaining RISC-V in Comparison to Arm Architecture
+4. Explaining RISC-V in Comparison with Arm Architecture

-Many developers are already familiar with Arm-based SoCs or Arm architecture.
-This lecture explains the core concepts of RISC-V by comparing them with Arm architecture to aid understanding.
+Many developers are already familiar with Arm-based SoCs and Arm architecture.
+This course explains the core concepts of RISC-V by comparing them with Arm architecture to aid understanding.

-This introduces the key memory features of the RISC-V architecture and also introduces the core functions that make up the virtual memory system.
-It explains them in an easy-to-understand way with the big picture.
+I introduce the key memory features of the RISC-V architecture and the core functions that make up the virtual memory system.
+I explain them in an easy-to-understand way with the big picture.

-This introduces the virtual memory map, which is the core of the virtual memory system.
-It also provides an easy-to-understand explanation of the virtual address ranges for kernel space and user space.
+Introduces the virtual memory map, which is the core of the virtual memory system.
+Also provides an easy-to-understand explanation of the virtual address ranges for kernel space and user space.

 Explains the concepts of virtual addresses and page tables, and describes the range of virtual addresses through actual case studies.

-Explains memory reordering and provides an easy-to-understand explanation of how fence instructions work to prevent memory reordering.
+We explain memory reordering and provide an easy-to-understand explanation of how the fence instruction works to prevent memory reordering.

-Explains the basic structure (form) of the fence command and describes in detail how the fence command operates with various options applied.
+Explains the basic structure (form) of the fence instruction and provides detailed explanations of how the fence instruction operates with various options applied.

-This explains how fence instructions operate in multi-core system environments - analyzing the principles by which fence instructions synchronize with other cores when executed.
-It also explains fence instructions while analyzing example assembly commands.
+Explains how the fence instruction operates in a multi-core system environment - analyzes the principle by which synchronization occurs with other cores when the fence instruction is executed.
+Also explains the fence instruction while analyzing example assembly instructions.

-We analyze the fence.i instruction by examining various example assembly routines.
-We analyze the fence.i instruction while comparing it with the Arm architecture.
+We analyze the fence.i instruction while examining various example assembly routines.
+We analyze the fence.i instruction by comparing it with the Arm architecture.

-Explains the basic concepts of cache and also explains why cache is used.
+It explains the basic concepts of cache and why cache is used.

-Explains the operating principles of cache in multi-core systems and analyzes the key features of cache defined in RISC-V while comparing with Arm architecture.
+It explains the operating principles of cache in multi-core systems and analyzes the key cache features defined in RISC-V while comparing them with the Arm architecture.

-Explains the basic elements that make up a cache and provides a detailed explanation of how addresses are processed during cache lookup (the process of searching through the cache).
+It explains the basic components that make up a cache and provides a detailed explanation of how addresses are processed during cache lookup (the process of searching the cache).

-Introduces hypervisors and explains the Privilege mode in which the Hypervisor runs in the RISC-V architecture.
+Introduces the hypervisor and explains the Privilege mode in which the Hypervisor runs in the RISC-V architecture.

-This introduces the core features of the Hypervisor Extension defined in the RISC-V architecture and explains how to activate the Hypervisor Extension.
+It introduces the core features of the Hypervisor Extension defined in the RISC-V architecture and explains how to enable the Hypervisor Extension.

-When an exception is triggered in the Guest OS, the Hypervisor takes control first, explaining the execution flow.
+When an exception is triggered in the Guest OS, it explains the execution flow where the Hypervisor controls it first.

 Based on book writing/teaching experience

-In the domestic system software field, this is an unprecedented! author who wrote books on 'Arm Architecture (Armv8-A, Armv7-A)' and 'Linux Kernel' (both books were selected as excellent books by the Korean Academy), and is a global author who was the first in Korea to write the book "Reverse Engineering Armv8-A Systems" (in English) through an overseas publisher (Packt).
-Above all, they are a working developer who best understands the latest system software trends (electric vehicles, system semiconductors - system software).
+Unprecedented in Korea's system software field!
+An author who has written books on 'Arm Architecture (Armv8-A, Armv7-A)' and 'Linux Kernel' (both books selected as Outstanding Academic Books by the National Academy of Sciences of the Republic of Korea), and the first in Korea to publish "Reverse Engineering Armv8-A Systems" (in English) through an international publisher (Packt), making them a global author.
+Above all, they are a current industry developer who best understands the latest system software trends (electric vehicles, system semiconductors - system software).
 They are also an educator who is most actively engaged in knowledge dissemination activities in the system software field.

 • 'Reverse Engineering Armv8-A Systems: A practical guide to Kernel, Firmware, and TrustZone analysis' book (English) author, (Packt Publishing)

-• Author of 'Structure and Principles of Arm Architecture for System Software Development' (2024 Korea Academy Outstanding Book Award)
+• Author of 'Structure and Principles of Arm Architecture for System Software Development' (2024 Korea Academy Award for Outstanding Books)

-• 'Learning Linux Kernel Structure and Principles Through Debugging' (2021 Korea Academy Outstanding Book Award) Author
+• Author of 'Learning Linux Kernel Structure and Principles through Debugging' (2021 National Academy of Sciences Outstanding Book Award)

-• June 2022, Korea Computer Congress (KCC2022) - Tutorial Presentation [Conquering the Linux Kernel Using ftrace]
+• June 2022, Korea Computer Congress (KCC2022) - Tutorial Presentation [Mastering the Linux Kernel with ftrace]

 Recommended for